 Post-transplant lymphoproliferative disorder (PTLD) is an out-of-control growth of lymph cells, actually a type of lymphoma, that can develop after an allogeneic stem cell transplant.
-It’s linked to a malfunction of T-cells (a type of white blood cell that is part of the immune system) and the presence of Epstein-Barr virus (EBV).
+It’s linked to T-cells (a type of white blood cell that is part of the immune system) and the presence of Epstein-Barr virus (EBV).
 T-cells normally help rid the body of cells that contain viruses.
 When the T-cells aren’t working well, EBV-infected B-lymphocytes (a type of white blood cell) can grow and multiply.
 Most people are infected with EBV at some time during their lives, but the infection is controlled by a healthy immune system.
-The conditioning treatment given before transplant weakens the immune system, allowing the EBV infection to get out of control, which can lead to a PTLD.
+The pre-transplant treatment given weakens the immune system, allowing the EBV infection to get out of control, which can lead to a PTLD.

 PTLD is life-threatening.
 It may show up as lymph node swelling, fever, and chills.
 There’s no one standard treatment, but it’s often treated by cutting back on immunosuppressant drugs to let the patient’s immune system fight back.
 Other treatments include white blood cell (lymphocyte) transfusions to boost the immune response, using drugs like rituximab to kill the B cells, and giving anti-viral drugs to treat the EBV.